 The chickenpox vaccine became available for widespread use in 1995.
 Since then, the number of cases of chickenpox worldwide has dropped significantly.

 Doctors usually give the chickenpox vaccine when a child is 1 to 2 years old.
 They give the booster shot when the child is 4 to 6 years old.
-The vaccinations are nearly 100 percent effective if you get the initial vaccine and the booster.
+The vaccinations are nearly effective if you get the initial vaccine and the booster.
 You still have a slight chance of developing chickenpox even getting the vaccine.

 The U.S. Food and Drug Administration approved a shingles vaccine in 2006.
 It’s essentially an adult booster vaccination against VZV.
 The Centers for Disease Control and Prevention recommends a shingles vaccination for everyone age 60 and older.